SitanHuang/AncientKingdomRemake/docs/Initial Planning/game.md

 ## Units
 - permissions:
-  - determine controller (central OR provincial)
+  - determine controller (national and/or provincial)
 - basically a Rhine division
 - has routes; consumes travel speed
 - can be split/combined/disbanded